DE-0N/DE-0N/README.md

 - 👋 Hi, I’m @DE-0N
-- 👀 I’m interested in ... arts
+- 👀 I’m interested in ... digital arts
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ...
+JavaScript + WebGL
-- 💞️ I’m looking to collaborate on ... visuals & sound design
+- 💞️ I’m looking to collaborate on ... visual arts/motion graphics projects w/ music production and sound design
-- 📫 How to reach me ... https://twitter.com/deon_ofcl
+- 📫 How to reach me ... deon.hq(at)gmail(dot)com

 <!---
 DE-0N/DE-0N is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.